python-poetry/poetry/README.md

 poetry install --no-dev
 ```

-You can also specify the extra features you want installed
+You can also specify the extras you want installed
 by passing the `--E|--extras` option (See [Extras](#extras) for more info)

 ```bash